Frequently Asked Questions

 2. How much do you cost?

 Good question, but that question is like asking how long is a ball of string, unfortunately.
 I have a range of fees depending on the sector, the travel involved, the preparation needed, the subject and the context.
-E.g. if I’m doing Presentation Skills for a local SME that is a different fee than for a Keynote speech at a large conference.
+E.g. if I’m doing Presentation Skills for a small local SME that is a different fee than for a Keynote speech at a large conference.
 But, I am open and honest about fees and I am always happy to chat, just get in touch.
-And, of course, if I am not the right speaker for you for whatever reason (including fee level), I will refer you to one of the hundreds of other speakers that I know.
+And, of course, if I am not the right speaker for you for whatever reason (including fee level), I will refer you to one of the dozens of other speakers that I know.

 3. Do you charge expenses?

-4. Can you speak at my event for “the exposure only” “They'll be a nice meal in it for you”?
+4. Can you speak at my event for “the exposure only”/“They'll be a nice meal in it for you”?

 As a speaker, I get this kind of request fairly regularly.
 I don’t mind being asked, as I totally understand the pressures of putting on an event and how expensive it is, but I am sorry I most likely cannot help you, the venue will be charging you for the event and as the speaker, who the success of the event will often rest upon, I charge a fee too - please see number 1 above.